Protective custody

-History of starting PC units
+History of units

+United States

 Early uses of protective custody started in the 1960s by law enforcement but it was used infrequently.
-Federal prosecution of organized crime figures led to the offering of witness protection to key government informers.
+US federal prosecution of organized crime figures led to the offering of witness protection to key government informers.
 In 1964 Joseph Valachi became the first La Cosa Nostra member to publicly testify to the existence of the organized crime group, appearing before a congressional committee.
 Valachi, who was facing the death penalty, agreed to testify in return for personal protection.
 He was held in solitary confinement for protection and given $15 a month.

 Since the 1970s the Federal Witness Security Program has grown in size.
-The program used to fight organized crime, terrorism, gang-related crime, and narcotics trafficking.
+The program is used to fight organized crime, terrorism, gang-related crime, and narcotics trafficking.
 In 1995, 141 new participants added to the program, increasing the number to 6,580 witnesses and 14,845 total participants since the program began.
 Also in 1995, 257 protected witnesses testified at trials against organized crime members, resulting in a substantial number of convictions.

-In return for assistance from these participants, the witness and family members over eighteen years of age must each sign a memorandum of agreement.
+In return for assistance from these participants, the witness and family members over 18 years of age must each sign a memorandum of agreement.
 The witness must agree to testify and provide information to law enforcement officials.
 In addition, the person must agree not to commit any crime and to take all necessary steps to avoid detection.
 Most witnesses remain in the program for two years..

 Witness protection programs also exist in prisons.
 To protect witnesses serving a prison sentence, the federal government has created witness protection units within federal prisons.
 Protected witnesses live a more comfortable life than other prisoners, which includes having free and unlimited access to telephone and cable television and the ability to use their own money to buy food, appliances, jewelry, and other items.

 In a prison context, protective custody is used mainly in the following cases: